moonglum/foxx_generator/README.md

 * Repository: A repository can store entities.
 * Service: A service can do something.
 What it can do is defined via a JavaScript function that you can define.
 A service does not have a state.

 Connect these states with transitions.
 When you have modeled your statechart in a way that it can fulfill all your use cases, it is time to classify your transitions.
-For every transition you have to decide which of the following semantics it follows:
+For every transition you have to decide which of the following type it follows:

 * `follow`: This is a transition that you can just follow from one state to the next.
 * `link`: This is a point of extension where you can create a transition at runtime.
 In order to be able to follow this transition, you have to add a `follow` transition as well.